andreisucman/elagrade-frontend/outstatic/content/posts/do-specialized-essay-graders-even-make-sense-when-you-can-grade-papers-with-chatgpt-for-free.md

 One of the techniques for achieving this is duplicating the most important parts of your prompt.
 And there are others.

-But still, overall, getting good results with one-shot grading is difficult and unpredictable, and therefore, a better option would to ask follow-up questions.
+But still, overall, getting good results with one-shot grading is difficult and unpredictable, and therefore, a better option would ne to ask follow-up questions.

-When you ask the follow-up questions, the AI isolates the most relevant part of the text, and reads it more thoroughly with the aim of finding the answer to your question.
+When you ask the follow-up questions, the AI isolates the most relevant parts of the text, and reads them more thoroughly with the aim of finding the answer to your question.

 This means that the AI is not skimming as much as it does in the initial run when it has a much longer text and a much less specific task.

 The AI is searching and therefore paying much more attention, just like we, humans do.

-Yet as we've already discussed, asking follow-up questions takes time and effort, which depending on the number of details you're expecting to get can negate the time saving benefit you're getting from using the AI.
+Yet as we've already discussed, asking follow-up questions takes time and effort, which can negate the time saving benefit you're getting from using the AI.

 The good news however, is that asking follow-up questions can be automated.